EVALUATION SERVICES

 Myofunctional Therapy addresses atypical and adaptive patterns within the oral facial complex.

-Targets improving phonological and phonemic awareness skills, phoneme-grapheme mapping, encoding, decoding, high frequency words, word attack, vocabulary growth, and reading comprehension skills for struggling readers.
+We specialize in reading and spelling development using a Speech to Print approach .
+We target improving phonemic awareness skills, phoneme-grapheme mapping, handwriting, encoding, decoding, high frequency word recognition, word attack, vocabulary growth, morphology and reading comprehension skills.
 Multisensory and explicit teaching approach grounded in the Science of Reading.

 Motor-Based Praxis Therapy